icopy-site/awesome/docs/awesome/search-engine-optimization.md

 * **[Google Tag Manager](https://www.google.com/analytics/tag-manager/):** learn about Google Analytics Tag Manager and how it can help simplify your life and need for IT requests.
 Launch new tags with a few clicks.

 ### Analytics
-* **[Ahrefs](https://ahrefs.com/):** analyze websites, track social media, build backlinks - Ahrefs has you covered.
-Try our marketing and SEO tools Site Explorer and Content Explorer today!
-* **[BuzzSumo](https://app.buzzsumo.com/research/most-shared):** find the most shared content for any topic or domain.
 * **[Followerwonk](https://moz.com/followerwonk):** tools for Twitter Analytics, Bio Search and More
 * **[Google Analytics](https://www.google.com/analytics/):** generate detailed statistics about a website's traffic
 * **[Open Site Explorer](https://moz.com/researchtools/ose/):** use Open Site Explorer to identify link building opportunities.
 Research backlinks, identify top pages, view social activity, and analyze anchor text.